 Hiking is a physically challenging task and you won’t survive long stretches of walks and climbing without some food and water.
-Don’t forget to add these in your hiking gear list.
-Pack an extra day’s worth of food, preferably, no-cook items that are calorie-dense and nutritious to give you extra strength during the hike.
+Don’t forget to add these to your hiking gear list.
+Pack an extra day’s worth of food, preferably, no-cook items that are calorie-dense and nutritious to give you extra-strength during the hike.
 And don’t (ever) forget to bring clean, drinking water.
 Finding a source of potable water can be difficult in the wilderness so always have your own.

 Fire and Heating Supplies

 Fire is a very important tool when camping or hiking.
 More than allowing you to cook and giving you warmth in the cold, dark night, it can also be used as an emergency signal.
 Don’t forget to pack matches and fire starters.
 And also, check the fire safety regulations of the park or campsite you’re going.
 Besides, you can take a small space heater, to stay warm during the night.

 The sun can be too tough on your skin so don’t forget to bring sunscreen and to prevent sunburn and sunglasses to protect your eyes against the harmful UV rays.
 Also, don’t forget to bring a bug spray.
 In some places, mosquitoes and bugs can really be an issue, especially in the summer.
 You don’t want to go home sick because of some bug bite.